tudo-aqua/bgw/bgw-docs/src/main/jekyll/components/container/container.md

 ## Useful hints for dealing with containers

-- Containers provide an iterator over their components list via the [Iterable][IterableDoc] interface.
+- Containers provide an iterator over their /components list via the [Iterable][IterableDoc] interface.

-- The position of components contained in any containers with automatic layouting should never be modified, since the containers handle positioning.
+- The position of /components contained in any containers with automatic layouting should never be modified, since the containers handle positioning.

-- When using non-automatic layouting containers, do not forget to position the contained components.
+- When using non-automatic layouting containers, do not forget to position the contained /components.
 Especially if they get added after a drag and drop gesture.

 - Any Component can only ever be contained in one container at a time.
 Trying to add an already contained component to